ERC gives Western Visayas power consumers relief from increased May bills

 The rising cost of electricity, according to Jocelyn Grace Garcia, NOCECO’s communication and customer service manager, was a result of the increase in one of their power suppliers’ generation charges, and it would be unfair to blame the cooperative for it.

-Garcia said NONECO was moving to finalize a power agreement with a power plant in Cebu that sells electricity at a contracted rate.
+Garcia said NOCECO was moving to finalize a power agreement with a power plant in Cebu that sells electricity at a contracted rate.
 However, she said, the ERC has yet to approve it.

 Based on data presented by NOCECO, its rate increased to P17.9605 per kWh in May from P14.6309 the previous month.
 Overall, the cooperative’s electricity rates have increased significantly to P9.4183 per kWh since 2020.